-Governor West said that when the time comes to issue the proclamation declaring woman's suffrage in effect in Oregon be will go to Portland to the home of Mrs. Abigail Scott Duniway, requesting her to write out the proclamation in her own hand writing and be will sign it says a Salem dispatch to the Oregonian.
-The proclamation will thus become a will sign it says a Salem dispatch to the Oregonian.
-The proclamation will thus become a part of the archives of the subse in the handwriting of the nioneer woman suffrage leader of the state.
+will sign it says a Salem dispatch to the Oregonian.

+The proclamation will thus become a part of the archives of the state in the handwriting of the proneer woman suffrage leader of the state.

 The law requires that within 30 days

-Historical Databases